In Common - Mawena Yehouessi - Collective Common Crew

 And of course, that stage/invitation you’re trapped in is one of a few opportunities to meet IRL in that fight to be audible to some.8 Yet, you (can) also refuse to become legible and eligible, to become a satisfied prize(d), grant(ed), or award(ed) (group of) community advocate(s)!

-So, you make something up: a case, to be translated into some comestible (non)brief gibberish (with the hope that it will nevertheless remain hardly digestible). “[her(e), otherwise: (in) Bordeaux] comprised two offerings as spaces of critical engagement: a walking tour and a dinner talk.
+So, you make something up: a case, to be translated into some comestible (non)brief gibberish (with the hope that it will nevertheless remain hardly digestible).
+“Her(e), otherwise: (in) Bordeaux” comprised two offerings as spaces of critical engagement: a walking tour and a dinner talk.
 You announce and you perform an act of recall and reconciliation so you can rustle and stir up elsewhere, elsewhen.

-So, sure, you DID quite sincerely champion for different forms of knowledge sharing, where guidance can shift from one’s mouth to another’s gesture.
+So, sure, you DID quite sincerely champion different forms of knowledge sharing, where guidance can shift from one’s mouth to another’s gesture.
 You’ve been generous, and ARE to co-organize a reflection on different modes and purposes for coming together… But it is also precisely because your undercommon agenda takes time to unravel, from generation to generation and across, away from the stage, that you won’t say much more out here.
 You’ve done the job already, and it’s fine.
-Now you can focus back to the non-performative bits of it, with your siblings and co-workers.
+Now you can focus again on the non-performative bits of it, with your siblings and co-workers.
 You plant bits.

 Hors-sol.